ErnoViitanen-LUT/front-end/learning-diary.md

 **30.8.2020**

 In lesson 4 I followed the video instructions by creating menu overlay and made the site responsive.
 I continued with lesson 5 and created about page with css grid.
 After that I moved on with lesson 6 and created work and contact pages.
+Lastly I watched lesson 7 and deployed excercise web page to github pages.

 Things I learned today: